Installing "bootc compatible" images

 Using bootc install to-filesystem

 The usual expected way for an external storage system to work is to provide root=<UUID> type kernel arguments.
-At the current time a separate /boot filesystem is also required (mainly to enable LUKS) so you will also need to provide e.g. --boot-mount-spec UUID=....
+Note that if a separate /boot is needed (e.g. for LUKS) you will also need to provide --boot-mount-spec UUID=....

 The bootc install to-filesystem command allows an operating system or distribution to ship a separate installer that creates more complex block storage or filesystem setups, but reuses the "top half" of the logic.
 For example, a goal is to change Anaconda to use this.